Monarchy of Finland

-The nation of Finland has never been an independent sovereign monarchy: no attempt to establish a fully-fledged Finnish monarchy has been successful.
+The nation of Finland has never been an independent sovereign monarchy: No attempt to establish a fully fledged Finnish monarchy has been successful.
 When it finally became established as a modern independent nation-state, it was – despite a very brief flirtation with monarchy – in the form of a republic.

-The only royal person buried in Finland is the wife of King Eric XIV of Sweden, Queen Karin Månsdotter.
+The only royalty who are buried in Finland are the wife of King Eric XIV of Sweden, Queen Karin Månsdotter, and her daughter Sigrid of Sweden (1566–1633).

 Early developments

 There are no records of ancient kings of Finland, but it is possible that various tribal leaders may have held the title of king.

-Finland has been part of monarchical states as a sub-unit of a monarchy based outside Finland proper.
-After the 13th century Swedish conquest, Finland was part of the Kingdom of Sweden, nominally as the Duchy of Finland, with some brief feudal characteristics in the 16th century.
-Elevation of Finland to a Grand Duchy in 1581 had no effect on the stately position.
+Finland was historically a part of monarchies headquartered outside its own territory.
+After the 13th century Swedish conquest, Finland became part of the Kingdom of Sweden, nominally as the Duchy of Finland, with some brief feudal characteristics in the 16th century.
+The elevation of Finland to a Grand Duchy in 1581 had no real effect on Finland's political position.

 King Charles IX of Sweden briefly used "King of Finns" (alla finnars konung) as part of his official titulary during 1607–1611, although this had no impact on the official status of Finns or Finland.